 How Much Should You Put Down on a House?

-You might be wondering how much is a down payment and how long it will take you to save that amount.
+You might be wondering how much is a down payment and how long it will take you to save that down payment amount for.
 Here are some options to consider when it comes to down payment amounts:

 But paying 20% can take a lot of cash out of your pocket when you buy your home.
 For example, 20% on a home that costs $400,000 is $80,000 dollars.
 There are many people who want to buy a property, but simply can’t come up with that amount of cash or at least not until they’ve saved for a considerable amount of time.

-• 13% Down payment: This is the average down payment on a house, according to the National Association of Realtors.
-Making this much of a down payment means you won’t avoid PMI in most cases, but you’ll be able to buy a home without having to save as much money.
-For a house that costs $400,000, that’s $52,000 you need to come up with.
+• 8% Down payment: This is the average down payment on a house for first-time homebuyers, according to the National Association of Realtors®.
+(For repeat homebuyers, the figure jumps to 19%.)
+Making this much of a down payment means you won’t avoid PMI in most cases, but you’ll be able to buy a home with a smaller down payment and without having to save as much money.
+For a house that costs $400,000, that’s $32,000 you need to come up with.

 • 3% to 5% Down payment: With a down payment between 3% and 5%, you’ll have a higher monthly payment because your loan amount is higher than if you were able to make a larger down payment.
 You’ll also pay more each month because of the PMI payment.
 Lower down payments mean you’ll also pay more interest over the life of the loan.